Source-Robotics/PAR6-Collaborative-Robot-Arm/README.md

 - Describe what changed and what you tested.
 - For larger changes, open an issue first and agree on the approach before coding.

+ ### How you can contribute

+Review issues: reproduce bugs reported by others, spot duplicates, improve descriptions, and help users who need support.
+Submit fixes: pick an open issue or feature request and submit a pull request with your implementation.
+Test pull requests: run proposed changes and report your results — testing on real hardware is invaluable.
+Review contributions: help others by reviewing code and suggesting better implementation approaches.
+Improve documentation: write new content or polish what's already there.

 More details on how to contribute here: https://github.com/Source-Robotics/.github?tab=contributing-ov-file

 ## 🧩 Open TODOs